Ask99Ayush/Word-Scramble-Game/README.md

-# Word-Scramble-Game
-The Word Scramble Game challenges players to guess a scrambled word within a limited number of attempts.
-Players can choose from three difficulty levels: Easy, Medium, or Hard.
-The game tracks the score and allows for multiple rounds, providing an engaging way to test word recognition and memory.
+A fun word guessing game where players need to guess a scrambled word within a limited number of attempts.
+You can select your difficulty level—Easy, Medium, or Hard.
+Each round provides the scrambled word, and the player must guess it correctly before running out of attempts.
+Play multiple rounds and track your score!